pfent/rdma_tests/README.md

-# A project to test and play with Infiniband / RDMA
+# A project to tunnel TCP sockets over Infiniband / RDMA

-In this repo, I experiment with libibverbs and the C++ RDMA wrapper [roediger](https://github.com/roediger) and [alexandervanrenen](https://github.com/alexandervanrenen) wrote.
-The ultimate goal is to create a wrapper for TCP sockets (like [TSSX](https://github.com/goldsborough/tssx) did for domain sockets).
+In this repo, I use libibverbs and the C++ RDMA wrapper [roediger](https://github.com/roediger) and [alexandervanrenen](https://github.com/alexandervanrenen) wrote to create a `LD_PRELAOD` library for for TCP sockets (like [TSSX](https://github.com/goldsborough/tssx) did for domain sockets).

 ## Microbenchmarks